 On top of that, they offer their students a shot at Feature writing with Sian Prior – a PhD holder in creative writing with over 25 years’ experience in journalism.

 If you’d like to move to professional writing courses after your short courses, they have provisions for that too.

-Taking 25 years to perfect its creative writing courses over 25 years, Writer’s Studio has made the Unlocking Creativity’ offering is one of the best out there.
+Perfecting its creative writing courses over 25 years, Writer’s Studio has made the Unlocking Creativity’ writing workshop is one of the best out there.

-Designed to span a period of four weeks, the course gives students the freedom of access from anywhere since it is based online.
+Designed to span four weeks, the course gives young writers the freedom of access from anywhere since it is based online.
 Likewise, interested students can get up to USD$50 off when they cop the course early enough.

 Refining the course over the years, Writers’ Studio has landed upon a teaching formula which has turned out a good number of professional writers out of their creative writing graduates.
 This comes in the form of:

 - Helping writers recognise and embrace their imagination

 - Exploring limits in the way of maximum creative potentials

-- Developing a practical understanding of character development and classical story structure
+- Developing a practical understanding of character development and know-how of classical story structure

 - Practical assignment to assess the student based on what has been taught so far

 This form of teaching and feedback system has proven successful for students of this course.
 You could be the next!

-For those who are looking for professional writing courses in Melbourne, you might have to look no further than what’s on display at the Melbourne Polytechnic.
+For those who are looking for full-time, professional writing courses in Melbourne, you might have to look no further than the learning environment at the Melbourne Polytechnic.

 The course takes things a notch further than many online courses, offering you a fully-integrated and structured learning experience.
-Interested students will also be taught the concepts of editing.
+Interested students will be taught the concepts of editing.
 That not only makes them a better writer but gives them an additional skill too.